MeghanaM4/pathfinder/README.md

 # pathfinder
-make a custom PCB controller board and efidget
+make a custom PCB controller board and efidget, get the money and parts to build it.

 <img src="public/render.png">